Transform your construction operations through RPA

 The robots used in RPA aren’t walking, talking humanoids, but rather virtual bots housed on a server or on the cloud.
 Each bot is a software program that mimics the actions of humans in order to complete structured, logic-based tasks, such as drafting and sending invoices, consolidating documents for an expense report or handling various administrative human resources tasks.

 Bots are designed to augment a human workforce, making workers more productive by eliminating the need for humans to spend time on repetitive, low-value activities.
-For the construction industry, which has tight margins and an ongoing labor shortage, the ability to free up staff to work on other tasks by using this emerging technology could make a significant difference to a company’s bottom line and add agility to the organization.
+For the construction industry, the ability to free up staff to work on other tasks by using this emerging technology could make a significant difference to a company’s bottom line and add agility to the organization.

-RPA has existed for more than a decade, but it’s only recently hit a maturity point as the costs of implementation have become more accessible on a wider scale and the technology becoming more business-user friendly.
+RPA has existed for more than a decade, but only over the past couple years has it hit a maturity point as the costs of implementation have become more accessible on a wider scale and the technology becoming more business-user friendly.
 The underlying technology driving RPA has also improved over the past few years, allowing it to take on increasingly complicated tasks and complete them more quickly driving quicker time to value.

 The case for RPA in construction

 Because it’s about the process rather than the task itself, RPA can be used in virtually any department within a business.
-The more often the process is performed, the bigger the cost and time savings.
+The more often the process is performed and more routine the task is, the bigger the cost and time savings.

 Following are some of the ways that the construction industry could make use of RPA: